Muslim, Buddhist mob violence threatens new Myanmar image

 A gang of Buddhists tried to burn his house down, but were dissuaded with help from a Buddhist neighbour, he said.

-The authorities said hundreds of Rohingya went on the rampage in Maungdaw, where about 500 buildings were said to have been destroyed, and a night-time curfew was imposed.
+The authorities said hundreds of Rohingya went on the rampage in Maungdaw, where around 500 buildings were said to have been destroyed, and a nighttime curfew was imposed.

-Police and soldiers successfully restored "peace and stability" to Maungdaw and neighbouring Buthidaung district, the state-run New Light of Myanmar newspaper reported on Sunday.
+Police and soldiers successfully restored "peace and stability" to Muangdaw and neighbouring Buthidaung district, the state-run New Light of Myanmar reported on Sunday.
 One woman died on Sunday after police confronted rioters at a Maungdaw market, it said without elaborating.

 In its editorial, the usually staid newspaper made an impassioned plea for calm, warning that "democracy cannot flourish" where there is "anarchy, stagnation and lawlessness".